guirgouveia/devops-stack/dockerize/README.md

 - The Dockerfile installs the certificates for the CA certificates in the builder stage.
 This is required to make HTTPS calls.
 - The Dockerfile removes the apt cache to reduce the image size.
 This is done in the same layer as the apt-get install command to reduce the image size.

-#### Lifecycle Hooks

-The image includes a post-start and a pre-stop hook shell scripts in the */app/hooks* folder to demonstrate how to use [Lifecycle Hooks](https://kubernetes.io/docs/concepts/containers/container-lifecycle-hooks/) to run commands before the container starts and after the container stops in Kubernetes.

 # Task 1: Dockerize
 ### Exercise Goals